This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, toss the blueberries with sugar, flour, lemon juice, and salt.
-Transfer the berries to a small baking dish.
+• In a small bowl, toss the blueberries with the sugar, flour, lemon juice, and salt until evenly coated.

 Notes